 Definition: Market penetration of recent in-district high school students attending college provides a summary of where college enrollees attend college.
 For example, Lake Land College's district had a total of 1,826 students in the 2018 graduating class.
 Of these students, 1,318 attended college the fall after graduation.
 This graph focuses on just the 1,318 students attending college and summarizes the percent of these students who enroll at Lake Land, who enroll at other in state colleges, and who enroll at out of state colleges.
-It is important to note that these numbers may be slightly underreported.
-Lake Land is seldom able to obtain the full list of in-district high school senior class rosters.
-Dual and DOC students are excluded from this analysis.
+Dual credit students who have not graduated from high school and DOC students are excluded from this analysis.